superseriousbusiness/gotosocial/docs/configuration/storage.md

         }
     ]
 }
 ```
-P.S.
-We gave ListAll for s3cmd to work nicely.

 4. Provide the values in config above

   * storage-s3-endpoint -> should be your bucket location say `s3.ap-southeast-1.amazonaws.com`